Long Island Rail Road shooting: Perpetrator

 In September 1992, Ferguson was awarded $26,250 for his workers' compensation claim against Ademco Security Group.
-In April 1993, he insisted that he was still in pain and demanded that the case be reopened so that he could get more money for medical treatment.
+In April 1993, he insisted that he was still in pain and asked for the case to be reopened so that he could get more money for medical treatment.
 In the following weeks, Ferguson visited a Manhattan law firm for a consultation, and attorney Lauren Abramson said that she immediately felt uncomfortable and threatened by him.
 She asked a law clerk to sit in on the meeting because she did not want to be alone with Ferguson, which she had never done before.
 Ferguson was neatly dressed during the consultation, but he acted strangely and identified himself by a false name before providing his real name.
 Months later, he made threatening calls to members of the firm, claiming that they were discriminating against him.
 In one of the calls, he made reference to a massacre which occurred in California.
-The calls prompted the lawyers to start locking their inner office doors out of fear.
+The calls prompted the lawyers to start locking their inner office doors.
 Ferguson tried to have his workers' compensation claim reopened by the New York State Workers' Compensation Board, which reexamined the case due to his persistence, but it was ultimately rejected.
-The board placed him on a list of potentially dangerous people whom security guards were to watch for.
+The board placed him on a list of potentially dangerous people security guards were to watch for.

 In April 1993, Ferguson moved to California in search of new career opportunities.
 He unsuccessfully applied for several jobs, including at a car wash where the manager laughed at him.
-Ferguson purchased a Ruger P89 9×19mm pistol at a Turner's Outdoorsman in Long Beach for $400 after waiting the fifteen-day period required under California's gun laws.
-He presented himself as a California resident by providing a driver's license that he received two months earlier, which had an address of the Long Beach motel where he stayed.
+Ferguson bought a Ruger P89 9×19mm pistol at a Turner's Outdoorsman in Long Beach for $400 after waiting the 15-day period required under California's gun laws.
+He presented himself as a California resident by providing a driver's license that he had received two months earlier, which had an address of the Long Beach motel where he stayed.
 He had been robbed by two men, so he started carrying the gun with him in a paper bag.
 Ferguson moved back to New York in May 1993 because, as he told a friend, he did not like competing with immigrants and Hispanics for jobs.
 His Flatbush landlord said that he appeared even more unstable upon his return, speaking in the third person about "some apocryphal-type doom scenario" which included black people rising up and striking down "their pompous rulers and oppressors."
 Ferguson started taking five showers a day and could be heard by neighbors repeatedly chanting at night "all the black people killing all the white people."
-His landlord became increasingly concerned about Ferguson's obsession with racism and apparent growing mental instability, and asked him to move out by the end of the month.
+His landlord became increasingly concerned about Ferguson's obsession with racism and apparently growing mental instability, and asked him to move out by the end of the month.